 They actually come from Newfoundland.
 In the 18th century, Greater Newfoundland dogs bred with smaller water dogs to produce St. John’s water dogs.
 These smaller canines looked a lot like modern day Labs, but with white muzzles and paws.
 The St. John’s water dog eventually went extinct, but it served as the ancestor for the Labrador retriever.

 33. A Labrador’s color doesn’t depend on its parents.

 Regardless of the parents’ color, a single litter of Labs can include black, yellow, and chocolate puppies.
 There are two genes that cause the pigmentation of the coat, so the variation can be just as common as different hair colors in a human family.

 The Welsh used the short dogs as herders as early as the 10th century.
 In those days, pastures were considered common land, so there were no fences.
-In order to keep a farmer’s cattle together and separated from other herds, corgis would nip at their legs to herd them.
-Because of their closeness to the ground, corgis had easy access to the cows’ ankles and were difficult targets of the retaliatory kicks of cattle.
+To keep a farmer’s cattle together and separated from other herds, corgis would nip at their legs to herd them.
+Because of their closeness to the ground, corgis had easy access to the cows’ ankles and were difficult targets of any retaliatory kicks.

 They also have different blood types, and they can get laryngitis from barking continuously.

 36. Dogs's mouths aren't “clean.”